AustinCodingAcademy/InstructorLessonPlanning/LessonPlanDemo.md

 * misconception `=` vs. `==`
 * Students will look up this web page:  http://php.net/manual/en/language.variables.basics.php

-* Students will define 3 variables that represent strings and 3 variables that represent integers based on the info they get from the website.
+**Exercise** Define 3 variables that represent strings and 3 variables that represent integers based on the info you find on the website.

 ### Elaborate